Mapping Categorical Predictors to Numeric With Target Encoding

 seed = 1, #for reproducibility

-replace = FALSE #to replace or not the predictors with their encodings
+overwrite = FALSE #to overwrite or not the predictors with their encodings

 )